-List the Program Office or IT System information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted) with the Program Office or IT system Describe the method of transmittal Veterans' Health Administration VistA The system collects last 4 of SSN to authenticate a Veteran.
+IT system and/or Program office.
+Information is shared/received with List the purpose of the information being shared /received with the specified program office or IT system List PII/PHI data elements shared/received/transmitted.
+Describe the method of transmittal Veterans' Health Administration VistA The system collects last 4 of SSN to authenticate a Veteran.
 It does not maintain PII information.
 The Clinician setup mental health related instrument(s) administration for a Veteran.
 The Veteran fills out health related questionnaires at Clinician's office.
-Upon submission of questions, the system persists the mental health PHI data into Name, Birth Date Gender Last 4 of Social Security Number IEN (Internal Entry Number) PHI: Mental Health questionnaire responses for example, "It is ok if I remember something unpleasant" Answer: sometimes true FTPS
+Upon submission of questions, the system persists the mental health PHI data into VA legacy system (Vista) and not MHA.
+Name, Birth Date Sex Last 4 of Social Security Number IEN (Internal Entry Number) PHI: Mental Health questionnaire responses for example, "It is ok if I remember something unpleasant" Answer: sometimes true FTPS